- Planting Vegetables

 Taking care of Potatoes after Planting

-1. I used First Choice Organic Potato Fertiliser – a carefully balanced fertiliser for sustained growth of potato tubers.
+1. I used First Choice Organic Potato Fertiliser – a carefully balanced slow release fertiliser for sustained growth of potato tubers.
 This will help increase your harvest.
+This fertiliser can be bought in Poundland shops or garden centres if you live in England.
+It is cheap to buy as well.
 Also suitable for use with potato barrels, grow bags and other planters.
 Recommended as well for other vegetable crops.
 This organic fertiliser gives a slow nutrient release.
 My brothers and my father use dried chicken manure in the Philippines and their vegetable crops are healthy and robust.

 Apply Organic Potato Fertiliser at a rate of 140g/sq. m (4oz /sq. yard).
 This is equivalent for typical pot sizes to: